Living in Minnesota!

 which is held during January, the coldest month of the year.

 Most high schools around here have hockey teams (for both boys and girls), and some even have cross-country ski teams.
 Of course, they have all the usual sports as well, like basketball. football, soccer, baseball, track, tennis, swimming. and volleyball.

 If you're wondering what it would be like to go to school in Minnesota, my guess is that it probably wouldn't be too different than going to school in your state.
 There are teachers, tests, and homework, just like everywhere else.
 We do think our Minnesota schools are pretty darned good, however, and with good reason.
-About 88% of Minnesota students who start high school graduate (among the best in the nation), and about two-thirds continue on to college.
+About 88% of Minnesota students who start high school graduate (among the best in the nation), and two-thirds continue on to college.
+About one-third of Minnesotans have a college degree.